luismcruz/gotrader/README.md

 - Write tests for gotrader
 - Include more broker clients
 - Refactor to add the possibility to use FIX protocol on the clients (control over position only)
-- Refactor to include pluggable metrics, such candlesticks, moving averages or user customized metrics.